Olie440/rambo-ball-incident-feed-ui/README.md

 # rambo-ball-incident-feed-ui
-A small (and useless) project to show off some of my technical abilties
+A small (and useless) project to show off some of my technical abilities

 # Setup
 - Run `npm install`